 Kids first start recognizing a world structured by racial injustice at three years old, but the first time we talked about race in school was tenth grade.
-We must start this timely conversation earlier: our hope lies in every teacher’s power to shape generations of unity and love.
+Now 18, we've dedicated our lives to ensure that we start this timely conversation earlier: our hope lies in every teacher’s power to shape generations of unity and love.

 Winona Guo and Priya Vulchi